eigenhombre/eigenhombre.github.com/_posts/2013-04-19-processes-vs-threads-for-testing.md

 While low-level (functional, unit) testing will perhaps be the bulk of your tests, integration tests are important to make sure all the programs talk to each other as they should.
 Like your other tests, you want to automate these.
-And they should run as fast a possible to optimize the feedback cycle during development.
+And they should run as fast as possible to optimize the feedback cycle during development.

 A straightforward way to test these components is to run them all in